tomhoover/guide-programming-fundamentals-in-python/guide.md

 As you complete this guide you'll be creating a virtual pet we'll call "Pypet" (a "Python-pet").
 Remember [tamagochis](https://en.wikipedia.org/wiki/Tamagotchi)?
 Or if you were born in the 90s then think POKEMON!
 With each new Python programming concepts you learn you will add new features to your "Pypet".

-There are no software or computer requirements for this guide except that you need access to a web broswer (which you obviously already have at this point).
+There are no software or computer requirements for this guide except that you need access to a web browser (which you obviously already have at this point).
 You will learn how to use a free tool called [Nitrous](https://www.nitrous.io/) to set up your developer environment which takes away the typical pain of setting up a coding environment.
 It is also cloud based so you can log in from any computer to view your code.

 ###What is Python?